External documentation and training resources

 Who is enforcing the contract?
 Sometimes, the context, the language or the library.
 For instance in Java, if you do an out of bound access in an array, you are promptly notified.
 In some cases, nobody tells you and you expose yourself to liability, say undefined or unspecified (implementation specific) behavior (see The C and C++ languages).

 Generally, Keeping the interface (It) Simple (and Stupid) (KISS) is a good advice, though you should never remove necessary complexity (do not make it simpler or stupider than it need to be).
 Another view would be to try to use the weakest (least powerful) tool that satisfies the need or to eliminate needless diversity wherever possible (this assumes you know what you need, potentially months or years in advance).
 Furthermore, what kind of software would you like to work on: software so complex that the bugs aren’t obvious, or software so simple that the bugs are obvious and so there are obviously no bugs.
+The more technologically advanced your code is, the harder it is to correctly react when something goes wrong and the harder it’ll get to step back and try to understand the issue.
+Keep your code simple.

 C, the language of the birds or the poor man’s software glue